Our Need for Consolation will carry out around three workshops in Ålesund, Norrköping and Copenhagen. The work will reflect on the following problems:

 Dagerman’s text makes allusions to the sea, therefore the meetings will take place in cities where the sea plays an important role in the every day life.
 Each meeting brings together 15-30 young artists and academics together with experienced artists and workshop leaders.
 They will work in institutions and in the public space of the three cities.
 A core of the participants (≈15) will participate in all three workshops, but local artists and academics will also attend individual exercises.

-1. The first meeting takes place in Copenhagen in early October 2017 and focuses on the text by Dagerman, its historical context and how we approach existential and democratic questions today.
+1. The first meeting takes place in Copenhagen in March 2018 and focuses on the text by Dagerman, its historical context and how we approach existential and democratic questions today.
 What was the cultural context that it was written in?
 What are the differences and similarities today?
 The session will also include performance exercises that allow the participants to get to know each other.